Article from: The Asian Parent

 • There is an immune system reaction in eczema, which results in inflammation

 of the skin.
-As such, steroid creams which are anti-inflammatory are often
+As such, steroid creams or eczema cream which are anti-inflammatory are often

 used to control the inflammation.
 Many parents are afraid of the long-term

 effects of steroids, but when used right, the risk of side effects can be